 “Very few people are fully aware of how much of an impact the Law of Attraction has on their day to day life.
 Whether we are doing it knowingly or unknowingly, every second of our existence, we are acting as human magnets sending out our thoughts and emotions and attracting back more of what we have put out.”

-This is why it is critical to put the version of ourselves that is truest to who we really are because if we are presenting a person to the world who is not really who we are then we are just attracting things into our life that is a vibrational match to a fake personality rather than the things that we actually want.
-To create the life that we actually want we have to present to the universe the person that we actually are and live in accordance with that.
+At this point you can probably see why it is so important to be who we really are because if we are presenting a person to the world who is not who we truly are, then we are just attracting things into our life that is a vibrational match to a fake personality rather than the things our heart really desires.
+To create the life that we actually want, we have to present our true authentic self to the universe and live life in accordance to who we are.

 Somebody who faced complete and utter rejection from society at one stage of their life, and in fact still is rejected by a large portion of society today, is the controversial figure David Icke.
 David Icke is a researcher, writer and public speaker.
-In 1991 he was interviewed by Terry Wogan on primetime television and spoke about the dark control that the planet is under and a number of other topics that were deemed controversial.
+In 1991 he was interviewed by Terry Wogan on primetime television and spoke about the means of control that government, corporations, central banks and other powerful entities use to govern the masses as well as other topics that are deemed controversial.
 As a result, he was horrendously ridiculed and mocked by most of Britain for years and couldn’t even walk down the street without being laughed at.
-Icke speaks about this time as a critical point in his life as instead of choosing to hide away from such severe ridicule and humiliation, he decided to carry on exactly what he was doing and just not give a damn about what people thought of him.
-Today, he is a best-selling author and his shows completely sell out, including shows done at Wembley Arena which can seat up to 6000 people.
+Icke speaks about this time as a critical point in his life for instead of choosing to hide away from such severe ridicule and humiliation, he decided to carry on exactly what he was doing and just not give a damn about what people thought of him.
+Today, he is a best-selling author whose shows completly sell out, including shows done at Wembley Arena which can seat up to 6000 people.

 Icke’s story just shows us how ever hard it is, it is worth it to be ourselves and speak our truth as there will always be people who listen and admire you even if the majority don’t.
-Icke’s unprecedented success and the number of people he has exposed (Jimmy Savile is a great example of this as Icke exposed him as paedophile before the mainstream media) shows us the good we can do when we actually step into being the person who we were meant to be.
+Icke’s unprecedented success just shows us the good we can do when we actually step into being the person who we were meant to be.
 One of my favourite quotes of Icke is when he says: